genesiscastillo/Google-Cloud-Platform-Associate-Cloud-Engineer/Test/test6.md

     * B. Average CPU utilization
     * C. Stackdriver Monitoring metrics
     * D. **App Engine Task Queues**
+        > The Task Queue service is designed for asynchronous work.
+It does not provide strong guarantees around the timing of task delivery and is therefore unsuitable for interactive applications where a user is waiting for the result.

 44. Which of the following features makes applying firewall settings easier?